SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Aliases: main, setmain, spmains, profilemains

 - **%modifyrolemenu** `<message ID> <exclusive: Optional> <Role(s): Optional>`
     - Info: **Admin only.** Modifies a role menu with special properties.
-Exclusive is a boolean(True/False) value which specifies if a User is able to get 1 role (True) or all roles (False) from this role menu.
-The role(s) set a requirement so that a User needs one of these roles to get any role of this role menu.
+Exclusive is a boolean(True/False) value which specifies if a Member is able to get 1 role (True) or all roles (False) from this role menu.
+The role(s) set a requirement so that a Member needs one of these roles to get any role of this role menu.
 Mention the role or use role ID.
 Both arguments are optional, if left out both default to False/None.
     - Example: `%modifyrolemenu 858117781375418389 True @Singles Winner`

 - **%modmail** `<your message>`
     - Info: Privately contact the moderator team of this server.
 Only works in the DM channel of Tabuu 3.0.
 Use this for reporting rule violations or feedback/suggestions for the Mod Team.
 You can attach any attachments to the message.
-Your username will be visible to prevent abuse.
+Your Username will be visible to prevent abuse.
     - Example: `%modmail Hello, I think the moderator team has been doing an awful job lately.`

 - **%mp4`<move>`**
     - Info: Gives you the mana cost of any of Hero's moves.
     - Example: `%mp4woosh`

-- **%mute** `<@user> <reason>`
+- **%mute** `<@member> <reason>`
-    - Info: **Admin only.** Mutes a user in both servers.
-The reason will get DM'd to the user, if the bot can DM the user.
+    - Info: **Admin only.** Mutes a Member in both servers.
+The reason will get DM'd to the Member, if the bot can DM the Member.
     - Example: `%mute @Phxenix what an idiot`

 - **%newrolemenu** `<message ID> <emoji> <role>`